Raphael-Boichot/Arduino-MegaBurner-V2/README.md

 - [maximaas](https://github.com/maximaas) for the original [MegaBurner](https://github.com/maximaas/MegaBurner) project this is built on.
 - [sanni](https://github.com/sanni) for the [Cart Reader](https://github.com/sanni/cartreader) and its huge amount of open documentation.
-- Claude AI, without which this project would have taken up far too much of my free time – which has already been the case, given the sheer volume of hardware tests, feedbacks and manual checks that needed to be carried out before releasing this project in the wild.
+- Claude AI, without which this project would have taken up far too much of my free time – which has already been the case, given the sheer volume of hardware tests in the real world that needed to be carried out before releasing this project in the wild.